Learn about the College of Engineering's long-term mission, vision, core values and goals.

 - Goal 5: Enhance Local and Global Engagement Through Focused Strategic Partnerships

-To read about our strategies and actions for each of the five goals, download the PDF version of the Strategic Plan (1.4MB).
+To read about our strategies and actions for each of the five goals, download the PDF version of the Strategic Plan (1.4MB) below.

 The key priorities of the College of Engineering are related to Goal 1 — Enhance Student Success through Educational innovation — and Goal 2 — Enhancement of Scholarship by Investing in Faculty and Infrastructure.
 While all the goals of the NC State and COE strategic plans are important, these intertwined goals are the foundation upon which our shared missions and visions most depend.